 Once your image is selected, drag & drop it into your Photoshop project.

-Your image are going to be placed onto the canvas and appear as a replacement layer within the Layers panel.
-At now , you’ll scale or reposition the image as required . you’ll make adjustments later with the Move Tool.
+Your image is going to be placed onto the canvas and appear as a replacement layer within the Layers panel.
+At now, you’ll scale or reposition the image as required. you’ll make adjustments later with the Move Tool.

 At now, you’ve got the choice of merging the layers or leaving them separate.
 By separating the 2 images, you’re liberal to adjust each image individually.
 However, if you would like to mix them so you’ll fit them together at an equivalent time, you’ll merge them into one layer.